-Since graduating from the Royal Irish Academy of Music and the Royal Academy of Music, London, Robin Tritschler's numerous awards have included the Song Prize at the 2nd China International Singing Competition, the Song Prize at the Kathleen Ferrier Awards 2006, the lieder prize at the Internationaal Vocalisten Concours in ‘s-Hertogenbosch, (as well as being awarded 3rd place overall) and, most recently at the 2007 Wigmore Hall International Song Competition.
+Since graduating from the Royal Irish Academy of Music and the Royal Academy of Music, London, Robin Tritschler's numerous awards have included the song prizes at the 2nd China International Singing Competition, the Kathleen Ferrier Awards 2006 and the 2007 Wigmore Hall International Song Competition, as well as the lieder prize at the Internationaal Vocalisten Concours in ‘s-Hertogenbosch.
+Robin is a BBC New Generation Artist until the end of 2014, recording and performing across the BBC.

 This is for information only and should not be reproduced.
 Please contact Jonathan Turnbull for a full biography and for performance details.